Skip to Content

 Fibonacci ratios appear throughout the solar system and beyond:

-Saturn’s rings: Show corrugated patterns at rational resonances with Saturn’s moons — another dramatic demonstration.
+• Saturn’s rings: Show gaps and density waves at rational resonances with Saturn’s moons — another dramatic demonstration.

 What this means for the model

-The model’s 13:3 ratio is not numerology — it reflects the maximally stable orbital configuration predicted by dynamical systems theory.
+The model’s 13:3 ratio is therefore consistent with the maximally stable orbital configurations predicted by dynamical systems theory.
 The solar system has naturally evolved toward these configurations over billions of years.

-The fact that the same Fibonacci numbers (3, 5, 8, 13) that divide the Holistic-Year also appear in exoplanetary systems strengthens the case that this is a fundamental feature of gravitational dynamics, not a fitting artifact.
+The fact that the same Fibonacci numbers (3, 5, 8, 13) that divide the Earth Fundamental Cycle also appear in exoplanetary systems strengthens the case that this is a fundamental feature of gravitational dynamics, not a fitting artifact.

 What was observed